 Why I love it: I love a diner—and this one has been reliably great since I started going there in college, when it was popular for late bites after the clubs closed.
 The menu is classic, the food is great and the people-watching is fantastic.

-What’s nearby: Located at W. 4th and Sixth Ave., it’s near Washington Square Park or IFC Center theater—essentially all of the Village lies at its doorstep.
+What’s nearby: At the corner of Waverly Place and Sixth Ave., it’s near Washington Square Park and IFC Center theater—essentially all of the Village lies at its doorstep.